danchanka/docusaurustest/docs/Execution_manual_.md

         java -jar lsfusion-client-2.0.jar

     You can also use the method of installing the desktop client for development.
-To do this, just download the file lsfusion-client-&lt;version&gt;.jnlp of the required version from the central server, and then run it locally on the client.
+To do this, just download the file lsfusion-client-<version\>.jnlp of the required version from the central server, and then run it locally on the client.
 This method is faster and more convenient, but less flexible.

 The latest versions that are currently under development (snapshots) can be downloaded directly from the maven repository [https://repo.lsfusion.org](https://repo.lsfusion.org/).
 For example, for the server, the full path is as follows: <https://repo.lsfusion.org/nexus/service/rest/repository/browse/public/lsfusion/platform/server/> (for server and desktop client you need to download jar files with the -assembly postfix)